-Jim Scott is head of developer relations, Data Science, at NVIDIA (www.nvidia.com).
+Jim Scott is global head of developer relations, Python and Accelerated Computing, at NVIDIA (www.nvidia.com).

 Over his career, Scott has held positions running operations, engineering, architecture, and QA teams in the big data, regulatory, digital advertising, retail analytics, IoT, financial services, manufacturing, healthcare, chemicals, and geographical information systems industries.
 He has built systems that handle more than 50 billion transactions per day, and his work with high-throughput computing at Dow Chemical was a precursor to more standardized big data concepts like Hadoop.

 Articles by Jim Scott

 Within the realm of data science, deep learning frameworks are predominantly delivered via software found in the Python ecosystem.
 When looking at the options in the space, it may appear to some as a battle for supremacy, or for one to reign supreme, but the reality is that for a variety of reasons people have their favorites.
 Calling this a "war" is perhaps being a bit overdramatic.